-This schedule is only to be completed by part year residents - full year nonresidents complete Schedule II on page 11 of Form RI-1040NR.
+This worksheet is located on page 15 of the RI-1040NR Nonresident booklet and is only to be completed by part-year residents.
+Full year nonresidents complete Schedule II on page 13 of Form RI-1040NR.

 PART 1 - ALLOCATION AND TAX WORKSHEET